vulpemventures/nigiri-chopsticks/README.md

 - `--use-mining` to have the esplora /broadcast endpoint wrapped so that a block is mined after the transaction is published
 - `--use-logger` to log every request/response
+- `--registry-path` to set the path for the asset registry db (default to current directory - Liquid only)